Allovectin-7

-Allovectin-7 is a substance that is being studied as a gene therapy agent in the treatment of cancer, such as malignant melanoma.
-It is a plasmid/lipid complex containing the DNA sequences encoding HLA-B7 and ß2 microglobulin - two components of major histocompatibility complex (MHC, class I).
+Allovectin-7 is a substance that is being studied as a gene therapy agent in the treatment of cancer, such as melanoma.
+It is a plasmid/lipid complex containing the DNA sequences encoding HLA-B7 and β2 microglobulin - two components of major histocompatibility complex (MHC, class I).
 It increases the ability of the immune system to recognize cancer cells and kill them.

 In 1999, FDA granted Allovectin-7 orphan drug designation for the treatment of invasive and metastatic melanoma.